-Checkout privileges - The library is open to everyone; however, in order to borrow materials, you must be a registered Moorpark College student or an employee at the college.
-Free student library cards are issued at the Circulation Desk upon presentation of picture identification.
-Students are asked to have no more than five items checked out at one time.
-The loan period for most materials is two weeks.
+Checkout privileges - The library is open to everyone; however, in order to borrow materials, you must be a registered Moorpark College student.
+Library cards are free and issued at the Circulation Desk upon presentation of picture identification and verification of current enrollment.
+Students are asked to have no more than five items checked out at one time; the loan period for most materials is two weeks.
 Reference books and periodicals cannot be checked out.
 Computers and printing - There are computers in the library which students may use to access the Internet and the library's electronic resources.

-Computers in the library classroom include Microsoft Office software.
 Use of the computers is free, but there is a \$0.10 per page charge for printing.
+Copy cards are used to pay for printing; they may be purchased either on the 1st floor or in the Copiers room on the 2nd floor of the LLR building.
+These cards may be used in the copy machines and in the network printers.

-Study areas - Tables, individual study carrels, and group study rooms are available on the second and third floors of the Library/Learning Resources building.
-Selected carrels and study rooms are equipped with television monitors and DVD/VHS players for viewing audiovisual resources.
-Headphones are available at the Circulation Desk.
+Study areas - Tables, individual study carrels, and group study rooms are available on the second floor of the Library/Learning Resources building.
+Selected carrels and study rooms are equipped with video monitors and DVD/VHS players for viewing audiovisual resources.
+Headphones are available and may be checked out at the Circulation Desk.

-Photocopies - Photocopiers are available on the second floor of the Library/ Learning Resources building.
-Copies are \$0.15 per page and may be transacted using cash, or copy cards.
+Photocopies - Photocopiers are available on the second floor of the Library/Learning Resources building.
+Copies are \$0.15 per page and may be transacted using cash or copy cards.

-Reserve materials - Instructors often put materials "on reserve" in the library; these materials may be checked out for a limited period of time.
-Reserve materials may be requested by the instructor's last name at the Circulation Desk.
+Reserve materials - Instructors sometimes put textbooks and other materials "on reserve" in the library; these materials may be checked out for a limited period of time.
+Reserve materials may be requested by discipline and/or the instructor's last name at the Circulation Desk.

-Interlibrary Loan - Should the library not have adequate resources for a student's research, the library may borrow needed materials from other institutions.
+Interlibrary Loan - Should the library not have adequate resources for a student's research project, the library may borrow needed materials from other institutions.
 This interlibrary loan service is available to library card holders.
 If you wish to use interlibrary loan, please consult a reference librarian.